tripathydevjyoti/Quantum-Machine-Learning-/README.md

 The notebook includes:

 - Loading and splitting the time-series dataset
-- Training an LSTM autoencoder using the utilities in `models/LSTMAE_pipeline.py`
+- Training an LSTM autoencoder using the utilities in `data-re upload/models/LSTMAE_pipeline.py`
 - Extracting latent vectors from the trained LSTM encoder
 - Mapping the latent vectors to quantum rotation angles
 - Building a PennyLane-based data re-uploading QNN